elemantics/UnlimitJS/README.md

 ' string '[trim]();
 ```

 UnlimitJS is 436 bytes gzipped and compressed.
 UnlimitJs has been tested and works in IE6+, Firefox 3.0+, Safari 3.0+, Chrome and Opera.
+For node.js users simply do

+    npm install unlimit

 ##API
 **Calling `[Unlimit]()` binds the this context to the object you are calling on.**